 Location: Yasaka-jinja Shrine

-Time: 7:30pm-5:00am (1 January)
+Time: 7:30am-5:00am (1 January)

 Admission: Free

-Website: Official website
+Website: Official website (Japanese)

 This is an interesting twist on the usual hatsumode (first shrine visit of New Year’s).
 Here, people visit Yasaka-jinja Shrine and purchase sacred ropes, which they then set alight from piles of burning prayer sticks.
 They then try to transport the rope home without it going out.
 To do so, they keep the ember burning by swinging the rope around in circles.
 Needless to say, you can’t take the burning ropes on buses, trains or taxis, so it helps to live within walking distance of the shrine!
 Once home, the fire is used to light a cooking fire and a sacred candle.
 Sacred rice cakes are then cooked over the cooking fire.

-31 December 2019
+31 December 2025

-Event: Jyoya-no-kane
+Event: Joya-no-kane

-Location: temples in Kyoto
+Location: Temples in Kyoto

-Time: around midnight
+Time: Around midnight

 Admission: Free

 After feasting on New Year’s Eve, many Kyotoites head to their local temple to perform joya-no-kane, a sacred bell ringing ceremony.
 Here, people line up to ring the giant temple bells and wish for good fortune in the New Year (and to get rid of bad karma from the old).
 Technically, the bells are supposed to be rung 108 times, a number symbolizing the sins to which the flesh is heir, but many temples will allow everyone a chance to ring the bell even if it exceeds this number.
-For more on joya-no-kane see New Year’s in Kyoto.
+For more on joya-no-kane see New Year’s In Kyoto.

 Kyoto Vacation Checklist